African Overland Tours

 Breakfast, Lunch, Dinner

 This morning you can enjoy an optional morning walk (seasonal) or drive in the park.
 We later head to the community empowerment Tribal Textiles Market & Courtyard Cafe for lunch and a craft workshop.
-The day ends when we arrive at camp in Chipata.
+You will then board the overland vehicle once more to journey toward Lilongwe, crossing the border into Malawi.

 Breakfast, Lunch, Dinner